Editorial Policies and Review Procedures

 3. Comparison to the most important, germane books.

 5. Reasons for undertaking the work.

 7. Length of work (preferably in words) and number of illustrations (what kind?).

 8. Table of contents (preferably annotated sufficiently to convey both the chapter's coverage and how it develops the overall argument).

 9. Status of proposed work: if not begun or finished, what is the schedule for completion?

 10. Qualifications of author.

 History Division welcomes e-mailed proposals and will contact prospective authors regarding partial or full submission of manuscript.

-For information or to submit an article or book review, contact the managing editor at email@example.com.
+For information or to submit an article or book review, contact the senior editor at firstname.lastname@example.org.